AbhinavMadahar/thesis/proposal/outline.md

   - The first focuses on ways to better achieve commonsense reasoning itself
   - The second finds better ways to apply commonsense reasoning to downstream tasks

-Thesis proposal total length: fifteen pages
+Thesis proposal total length: thirteen pages

 - Introduction (two pages; fifty-five sentences)
   - ~~Raise the sense that it is important that the research community not shy away from revolutionary work in favour of merely evolutionary work (five sentences)~~